MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-windows.md

 1. Install **[Microsoft R Server 2016](http://go.microsoft.com/fwlink/?LinkID=698527)**, which includes ScaleR for multi-processor and big data support. **Follow the instructions provided with R Server to install it as well as any of its dependencies.** [ Contact technical support](https://support.microsoft.com/) if you cannot find the proper version of Microsoft R Server 2016.

-1. If you have internet access while installing DeployR, the DeployR installation setup will attempt to install the DeployR Rserve dependency for you.
-If you are installing while offline, you will have to [download and install DeployR Rserve 8.0.5](https://github.com/Microsoft/deployr-rserve/releases).
+1. _If you have internet access_ while installing DeployR, the DeployR installation setup will attempt to install the DeployR Rserve dependency for you.

+   _If you are installing while offline_, you will have to [download and install DeployR Rserve 8.0.5](https://github.com/Microsoft/deployr-rserve/releases).
-    -   Install using the R GUI.
+    + Install using the R GUI.
 This assumes you have write permissions to the global R library.
 If not, use the next option.
-		1. Download DeployR Rserve 8.0.5 for Windows, [deployrRserve\_8.0.5.zip](https://github.com/Microsoft/deployr-rserve/releases/).
+	  1. Download DeployR Rserve 8.0.5 for Windows, [deployrRserve_8.0.5.zip](https://github.com/Microsoft/deployr-rserve/releases/).
 	  2. Launch `Rgui.exe`, located by default under `C:\Program Files\Microsoft\MRO-for-RRE\8.0\R-3.2.2\bin\x64`.
 	  3. From the menus, choose **Packages &gt; Install Package(s) from local zip files**.
 	  4. Select `deployrRserve_8.0.5.zip` from the folder into which it was downloaded.
 	  5. Click **Open** to install it.

-    -   Alternatively, install using the command prompt:
+    + Alternatively, install using the command prompt:
-    	1. Download DeployR Rserve 8.0.5 for Windows, [deployrRserve\_8.0.5.zip](https://github.com/Microsoft/deployr-rserve/releases/).
+	  1. Download DeployR Rserve 8.0.5 for Windows, [deployrRserve_8.0.5.zip](https://github.com/Microsoft/deployr-rserve/releases/).
 	  2. Open a Command Prompt window **as Administrator**.
 	  3. Run the following command to install DeployR Rserve 8.0.5:

 				<PATH_TO_R>\bin\x64\R.exe CMD INSTALL -l <PATH_TO_R>\library <PATH_TO_RSERVE>\deployrRserve_8.0.5.zip